aria-ml/dataeval/docs/source/concepts/ValidationAndTrust.md

   one that does not is about the binning.
 DataEval does not perform this check and will not warn you when a result is binning-sensitive.
-- **The automatic path announces itself only in logs.** Each auto-binned factor emits a WARNING on the `dataeval._metadata` logger, and DataEval attaches a `NullHandler`, so nothing is printed unless you configure logging — call {func}`dataeval.log` with `logging.WARNING` to see them.
+- **The automatic path announces itself only in logs.** Each auto-binned factor emits a WARNING on the `dataeval.metadata` logger, and DataEval attaches a `NullHandler`, so nothing is printed unless you configure logging — call {func}`dataeval.log` with `logging.WARNING` to see them.
 - **Record the binning alongside the extractor.** Two runs with different